 We are aware that transitions to secondary school and to post-16 providers can be a time of great anxiety for students and their families, and so we design individualised transition programmes for these times.
 These transition programmes fit in with Year 7 induction day and post-16 provider days and have been highly valued by our current and past parents and students.
 Improving out transition to post-16 providers is one of our focuses for this year.

 We recognise that many students may suffer from stress, anxiety or other conditions that affect their mental and emotional health or wellbeing.
 There is a variety of support available at these times for as long as your child needs.
 Form teachers provide our first level of support followed by our Heads of Year, Pastoral managers, SENCO, Pupil Premium Manager, Student Support Centre Manager and Assistant Principal for Inclusion.
-We have our own school Counsellor and have weekly support available for students from Centre 33, our school nurse and our locality team.
+We have our own school Counsellor.

 For some students more intensive daily or weekly support is necessary and our Inclusion and Pastoral Managers work closely with these students and their families to help students.
 We also work closely with outside agencies to support children and their families when this is needed.